tmelot2/folder-aliaser/README.md

 simpler (from both user and code perspectives) and maintained.

 # Installation
-When it's finished and I publish it, install via Package Control ([installation instructions](https://packagecontrol.io/installation) and [usage guide](https://packagecontrol.io/docs/usage)).
+Install via Package Control ([installation instructions](https://packagecontrol.io/installation) and [usage guide](https://packagecontrol.io/docs/usage)).

+Open the Goto Anything palette, run Package Control: Install Package, and select Folder Aliaser.

 # Usage
 Right-click on any top-level folder in the Side Bar, choose "Alias Folder", and type the alias you want.
 Simple!